slimphp/Slim-Website/docs/start/upgrade.md

 Application middleware is executed as Last In First Executed (LIFE)

 # Flash Messages
-Flash messages are no longer a part of the Slim v3 core but instead have been moved to seperate [Slim Flash](/docs/features/flash.html) package
+Flash messages are no longer a part of the Slim v3 core but instead have been moved to seperate [Slim Flash](/docs/features/flash.html) package.

 # Cookies
 In v3.0 cookies has been removed from core and moved to a separate component.
 See (https://github.com/slimphp/Slim-Http-Cookies)